Insights

 Beyond Westminster?
 2024 Edition Hineraumati

-Since 2000, I have been testing a hypothesis that our traditional, Westminster-derived model on which our polity is based is under strain.
+Since 2000, I have been testing a hypothesis that our traditional Westminster-derived model is under strain.
 My instincts are that we are beyond Westminster.
-To evaluate that hypothesis, I use Rod Rhodes’ framework (2005), which emphasises the five key elements of parliamentary sovereignty, strong cabinet government, ministerial responsibility, party…
+To evaluate that hypothesis, I use Rhodes, Wanna and Weller’s framework, which emphasises five key elements: parliamentary sovereignty, strong cabinet government, ministerial responsibility, party government, and institutionalised opposition.
+Each year, as…

 Read more